Kingdom of the Two Sicilies: Technological and scientific achievements

 The kingdom achieved several scientific and technological accomplishments, such as the first steamboat in the Mediterranean Sea (1818), built in the shipyard of Stanislao Filosa at the Vigliena dock, near Naples, the first railway in the Italian peninsula (1839), which connected Naples to Portici, and the first iron-suspension bridge (the Real Ferdinando Bridge) in Italy.
 However, until the Italian unification, the railway development was highly limited.
 In the year 1859, the kingdom had only 99 kilometers of rail, compared to the 850 kilometers of Piedmont.
 Other achievements included the first volcano observatory in the world, l'Osservatorio Vesuviano (1841).
 The rails for the first Italian railways were built in Mongiana, Calabria, as well.
 All the rails of the old railways that went from the south to as far as Bologna were built in Mongiana.

 Education

 The kingdom was home to three universities namely those in Naples founded in 1224, Catania founded in 1434 and Palermo founded in 1806.
 Also in Naples, established by Matteo Ripa in 1732, was the Collegio dei Cinesi today the University of Naples "L'Orientale" teaching Sinology and Oriental studies.
 Despite these institutions of higher learning the kingdom however had no obligation for school attendance nor a recognizable school system.
 Clerics could inspect schools and had a veto power over appointments of teachers who were for the most part from the clergy anyhow.
 In 1859, for a population of 9 million inhabitants, there were only 2,010 primary schools with 67,428 pupils and 3,171 teachers.
 At the time of unification the literacy rate was just 14.4% in 1861.

-Social spending and public hygiene

-The conditions of the time in terms of social expenditure and public hygiene are mainly known today from the writings of the historian and journalist Raffaele De Cesare.
-It is well known that public hygiene conditions in the regions of the Kingdom of the Two Sicilies were very poor, especially in the central and rural regions.
-Most small municipalities had no sewers, and had an inadequate water supply due to the lack of public investment in the construction of pipes, which also meant that most private houses had no toilets.
-Paved roads were rare, except in the area around Naples or on the main roads of the country, and they were often flooded and have many potholes.

-Moreover, most rural inhabitants often lived in small old towns which, due to lack of social expenditure, became unhealthy, allowing many infectious diseases to spread rapidly.
-While the municipal administration had few economic means to remedy the situation, the gentry often had whole sections of streets paved in front of the entrances of their homes.